 7. FARES AND BOOKING FEES

 7.1.
-You bid a bespoke price direct to the passenger for their Future Ride listing and, if accepted and paid for we will retain the 10% of the full fare as our non-refundable booking fee (“Booking Fee
+You bid a bespoke price direct to the passenger for their Future Ride listing and You submit your mileage rates and the Jumpyn algorithm will calculate a price including the booking fee using these mileage rates. if accepted and paid for we will retain the 15% of the full fare as our non-refundable booking fee (“Booking Fee”).

 7.2.
 The Jumpyn Search facility is free to use.

 7.3.
 We do not charge VAT for our services.

 8.1.
 When a booking is made through our site, we will collect the payment from the passenger in advance and pay it into the bank account that you registered with us.
 We will retain the Booking Fee.
 If the actual fare which is paid to you (or your Driver) by the passenger is greater than the bespoke price which you provided for a booked journey, you are obliged to pay us 15% of the total fare actually received by you (or your Driver) less the amount of the Booking Fee deducted in accordance with clause 8.1.
 We will send to you an invoice for this amount.